deusbalatro/text-summarization-t5/README.md

 # Text Summarization with T5

-This Python script demonstrates how to perform text summarization using a pre-trained T5 model from the Hugging Face Transformers library.
+This Python script demonstrates how to perform text summarization using a pre-trained T5-large model.
+The script utilizes the T5-large model through the Hugging Face Transformers library.

 ## Usage